markoheijnen/tabify-edit-screen/readme.txt

 1. The settings page where you can manage the tabs for each posttype

 == Changelog ==

+= 0.7 ( 2013-06-14 ) =
+* When submit box isn't always showed then do show a submit button in the tabs
+* Only hide metaboxes when there is javascript support
+* Change some styling when MP6 is been used
+* Add extra span around meta box titles in the settings page to look better in MP6
+* Add WPML support

 = 0.6 ( 2013-02-24 ) =
 * Complete rewrite of settings screen.
 Most of HTML is now in the base class